-Proposed Nasdaq Ticker Symbols We have applied to have our common stock offered in the offering listed on the Nasdaq Capital Market under the symbol "XPON".
-The listing of our common
+We have applied to have our common stock offered in the offering listed on the Nasdaq Capital Market under the symbol "XPON" and have received conditional approval for our common stock to commence trading following the initial closing of this offering if we have satisfied the initial listing requirements of Nasdaq.
+No assurance can be given that we will meet those requirements.
+The listing of our common stock on the Nasdaq is a condition to consummating the offering.

-You should carefully read and consider the information set forth under "Risk Factors" on page [ ], together with all of the other information set forth in this prospectus, before deciding to invest in the securities offered by this prospectus.
-Risk factors
+You should carefully read and consider the information set forth under "Risk Factors" on page [•], together with all of the other information set forth in this prospectus, before deciding to invest in the securities offered by this prospectus.